-While the amorphization coefficient $\alpha \equiv w_\textrm{p}/\sqrt{d_\textrm{p}}$ changes non-monotonically with temperature---Fig.~\ref{fig:amorphizationrate} reveals a relative minimum occurs near $T=233$~K, i.e., slightly above the temperature separating the low- and high-density regimes of supercooled water~\cite{Gallo2016CR}---the shear stress decreases continuously with increasing temperature, as revealed in Fig.~\ref{fig:widthStress}(c).
-This is because the effective viscosity, which is defined as the ratio of shear stress to shear rate, has a strong temperature dependence~\cite{Baran2022PNAS,Baran2023JCP} as opposed to $\alpha$.
-Thus, the reduction in viscosity due to frictional heating appears to be the primary reason why Bowden and Hughes~\cite{Bowden1939PRSA} observed insulating skis to have lower friction than heat-conducting skis, which, in their eyes, invalidated the viewpoints of pre-existing surface water and pressure melting to cause low ice friction.
+While the amorphization coefficient $\alpha \equiv w_\textrm{p}^2/{d_\textrm{p}}$ changes non-monotonically with temperature---Fig.~\ref{fig:amorphizationrate} reveals a relative minimum occurs near $T=233$~K, i.e., slightly above the temperature separating the low- and high-density regimes of supercooled water~\cite{Gallo2016CR}---the shear stress decreases continuously with increasing temperature, as revealed in Fig.~\ref{fig:widthStress}(d).
+This is because the effective viscosity, which is the ratio of shear stress to shear rate, has a strong temperature dependence~\cite{Baran2022PNAS,Baran2023JCP} as opposed to $\alpha$.
+Therefore, the reduction in viscosity due to frictional heating can be one reason why Bowden and Hughes~\cite{Bowden1939PRSA} observed insulating skis to have lower friction than heat-conducting skis, which, in their eyes, invalidated the viewpoints of pre-existing surface water and pressure melting to cause low ice friction.